About Us

 Rapidly transition to cleaner, renewable energy in ways that equitably redistribute leadership, ownership, and benefits to disinvested communities in the US South and beyond.

-With staff and advisors based throughout the region, we provide deep geographic, cultural, tactical, and issue-specific knowledge and cultivate trusted relationships with local funders and nonprofit organizations that help us identify grantee partners, co-create strategy, and inform funding decisions.
+With staff and advisors based throughout US South, we provide deep geographic, cultural, tactical, and issue-specific knowledge.
+Our trusted relationships with partners and community leaders help us find and vet new groups to fund, co-create strategy, and inform funding decisions.

-We fund grantee partners with significant amounts of multiyear general support funding and trust in their expertise.
-We often fund multiple organizations in a geography or sector to facilitate collaboration over competition and support many tactics and levers of change.
-We don’t require groups to work in single-issue silos and support groups that multisolve — leverage their resources and skill to address multiple problems at once.
+We often fund ecosystems of organizations in a geography or sector and facilitate their collaboration so the sum of their work can be greater than the parts.
+We don’t require groups to work in single-issue silos and support groups that leverage their resources and skill to address multiple problems at once.